Madhavareddy09/ODD2023-WT-Ex-07-CSS/README.md

 # Result :
-## Therefore, functionalities of CSS media queries are clearly demonstrated using examples for each type.
+## Therefore, CSS media queries are executed successfully for each type.

 ## Developed By : K.Madhava Reddy
 ## Register Number : 212223240064